Altinn/altinn-studio-docs/content/app/maintainance/dependencies/_index.en.md

 <script src="https://altinncdn.no/toolkits/altinn-app-frontend/<VERSIONNUMBER>/altinn-app-frontend.css"></script>
 ```

-Søk etter filnavnet (`altinn-app-frontend.js` eller `altinn-app-frontend.css`) og erstatt versjonsnummeret (f.eks.
-1) med ønsket versjonsnummer (f.eks.
-2).
-Search for the filename (àltinn-app-frontend.js` or `altinn-app-frontend.css`) and replace the versionnuber (e.g. 1) with the desired versionnumber (e.g. 2).
+Search for the filename (àltinn-app-frontend.js` or `altinn-app-frontend.css`) and replace the version number (e.g. 1) with the desired version number (e.g. 2).

-_Reminder:_ If you depende on a _major_ version (e.g. 2), every _minor_ and _patch_ version of this _major_ release will be applied automatically.
+_Reminder:_ If you depend on a _major_ version (e.g. 2), every _minor_ and _patch_ version of this _major_ release will be applied automatically.
 If a specific version is defined (e.g. 2.0.0) the application will fetch this version until the reference is updated and no fixes or improvements will be fetched.

 ## Deployment

 Deployments are defined with helm-charts.
-The standard deployment setup is fetched from altinn-studios helm repository if you leverage the latest deployment strategy (recomended).
+The standard deployment setup is fetched from altinn-studios helm repository if you leverage the latest deployment strategy (recommended).

 If you unsure if your app leverages the latest deployment strategy you can follow the migration guide [here](../../../../community/changelog/deployment/migration)